ICT Systems policies, procedures and risk

 - No awards can be made without authorisation by the Account Manager so while additional marks could be inserted it would not be possible to make an award without communication between the Account Manager and the legitimate assessor owning the account.

 - On the community site, a learner or assessor leaving themselves logged is could have their pages deleted or altered.
-However, there is a versioning systems so all new pages are date stamped and the system can be reverted to earlier versions of pages.
+However, there is a versioning system so all new pages are date stamped and the system can be reverted to earlier versions of pages.
 Should this be ineffective backups are available from which to retrieve work.
-This is certainly a better situation than a candidate losing a paper based file which would have no back up and no possible way of being restored.
+This is certainly a better situation than a candidate losing a paper-based file which would have no backup and no possible way of being restored.

 - Periodically we will test the security of the hosted systems with typical attacks such as dictionary for passwords.

-- United Hosting servers have an average of 99.99+% uptime, based on an independent review service (HyperSpin)
+- Hosting UK servers have an average of 99.99+% uptime, based on an independent review service (HyperSpin)

 - Outages have occurred but none has caused serious disruption

 - If an outage does cause a significant disruption we will ensure that any assessment affected is reviewed to ensure fairness to candidates

 In any case, short outages tend to be inconvenient rather than catastrophic and the worst-case scenario of losing the Hosting UK service entirely and permanently is to be back online within 24 hours.
 Currently, none of TLM's qualifications is tied to a specific time point therefore there are no key deadlines that if missed by 24 hours would lead a candidate to miss the opportunity to get the qualification.
 In terms of risk assessment, the fundamental risk to delivering a qualification is having a specific critical time where the candidate has to participate.